AlFahiyanSiyam/AlFahiyanSiyam.github.io/README.md

 ### Step 6: Adding resume in the local GitHub repository
+-During this part of the tutorial, we will be using MarkDown to edit our resume.
+MarkDown is a markup language that can be used for editing plain text with a majority of the formatting option.
+For example, headings, tables, bullets, and sorted and unsorted lists.
+According to *Andrew Etter's* MarkDown is one of the most used lightweight markup languages.
+Due to having simple syntax, it is easier to understand and work with MarkDown.
+MarkDown offers the cleanest syntax as it has no clutter compared to regularly used markup language like HTML.

 > Step 6.1: Open the repository from the file exploer

 > Step 6.2: Open the resume styled with MarkDown